Ekspress communications satellite series

 However minutes after the launch on October 27, 1999, second stage of the Proton rocket, carrying the spacecraft failed and crushed in the Eastern Kazakhstan.

-The success with the the launch of the second Ekspress-A satellite put Russia on the way of preserving satellites' orbital positions, which the country registered in previous years, but which could expire unless an actual spacecraft had been placed there.
+The success with the the launch of the second Ekspress-A satellite allowed Russia to preserve satellites' orbital positions, which the country registered in previous years, but which could expire unless an actual spacecraft had been placed there.

 The officials at Russia's Satellite Communications Company, RSCC, which since 1992 was entrusted with handling nation's comsats, came up with an intricate orbital chess match which would also allow older spacecraft with diminished capabilities to be replaced with newer, more powerful hardware.